Limit-Theory-Redux/ltheory/engine/lib/luajit-ffi-gen/README.md

 Take in account that `enum` block should be defined before `impl` otherwise `enum` data will be lost.
 Also `opaque` parameter doesn't have any influence in this case.

 Under the hood proc macro on the `enum` block instead of generating ***.lua** script saves all necessary information in JSON file in **target/ffi** folder.
-Thi information is merged later by proc macro on `impl` block.
+This information is merged later by proc macro on `impl` block.

 ## Attribute parameters